ome/ngff/rfc/x/index.md

 the reviews. **Editors** include the response in the repository (R5) and contact **Reviewers** to see if their recommendations have changed.

-mention growing endorsers including implementation as a key to driving uptake, confidence, and trust.
+TODO: mention growing endorsers including implementation as a key to driving uptake, confidence, and trust.

 This brings a critical, and iterative, decision point (R6).
 If a "Reject" recommendation remains, then the RFC is closed.
 The text remains on the